cortex-lab/phy/docs/index.md

 # phy documentation

-phy is an **electrophysiology data analysis library**.
-It provides spike sorting and analysis routines for extracellular multielectrode recordings, as well as generic components to build command-line and graphical applications.
-Overall, phy lets you build custom data analysis applications, for example, a manual clustering GUI.
+**phy** is an open source neurophysiological data analysis package in Python.
+It provides features for sorting, analyzing, and visualizing extracellular recordings made with high-density multielectrode arrays containing hundreds to thousands of recording sites.

-phy is entirely agnostic to file formats and processing workflows.
-As such, it can be easily integrated with any existing system.
+phy provides format-agnostic APIs to build graphical applications for analysis and visualization of ephys data.
+There are a few of such applications in [**phycontrib**](https://github.com/kwikteam/phy-contrib/).

 ## List of components

-* GUI
+* Qt-based GUIs
-* Plotting
+* High-level GPU-accelerated plotting with VisPy
 * Configuration and plugin system
 * Command-line interface
 * Manual clustering routines